 Student loan debt cannot be discharged in bankruptcy or given up with your citizenship.
 Occasionally student debt can be discharged with a qualifying disability but that’s not a guaranteed either.

-The only way to dodge student loans proof of your death.
-Death is only applicable IF you do not have a co-signer.
-A large percentage of those in the debt coffin have a big fat student loan nail right in the center of their casket box.
+The only way to dodge student loans is the proof of your death.
+And death is only applicable IF you do not have a co-signer.
+A large percentage of those in the debt coffin has a big fat student loan nail right in the center of their coffin box.

 Credit cards are notorious for hefty interest rates.
 Paying with plastic is addictive.
 Since we live in the modern world, almost everyone carries and uses credit cards as a convenience.
 The envelope system may be practical for controlling spending but plastic is much easier.
 Plastic can be practical because you eventually need a good credit score to facilitate trust and make larger purchases at a better interest rate.

-My husband and I discuss this all the time.
-I want to move to a city with cheaper housing and lower cost of living.
-The almighty dollar isn’t as mighty in an area with a high cost of living.
-But his counter argument is that there’s going to be bigger fish to fry and more money to pinch in a more expensive city where the salary and pay will be higher.
+*Disclaimer: There is disagreement on this subject, however.
+Although the almighty dollar isn’t as mighty in an area with a high cost of living, the counter-argument is that there’s going to be more money to pinch in a more expensive city where the salary and pay will be higher.

-When our friend relocated to the Bay Area for work, she received a 20% salary increase to make up for the higher cost of living.
+When our friend relocated to the Bay Area for work from Washington State, she received a 20% salary increase to make up for the higher cost of living.

 However, living in California also means a state and sale tax of 10% in each category.
 Her 20% salary increase did not go towards her 300% jump in rent; it all went to the Golden State.